 Well, you're here so you've kind of got the second question in the bag.
 When you go down on your knee to propose, you'll have me, an experienced photographer who specializes in engagement and proposal photography and I'll create for you a stunning photo gallery for you to share with your friends and family.

-Method A: To propose during a planned photoshoot.
+Option A: To propose during a planned photoshoot.
 This does not hinder the surprise proposal, and it has photographic and cost benefit.
 Your Kauai engagement photographer will have far more control with lighting and your placement.
 The photoshoot would begin like a regular couples' session with a meet and greet, then into the session.
-Then you'd get a nod or wink or whisper from the photographer when those lighting and placement conditions are aligned.
-It means go time.
+Then you'd get a nod or wink from the photographer when lighting and placement conditions are aligned.
+Go time!

-Method B: A stakeout photoshoot where I (assuming I'm your photographer) will be waiting for you in the predetermined spot/time.
-With the stakeout, you might think the surprise will be better, that your partner will be suspicious with a photoshoot, only statistics say otherwise.
-A high percentage of partners are suspicious or know anyway and those that don't suspect don't suddenly get suspicious because you're having a photoshoot.
-But with the stakeout, your partner doesn't know you have a time-specific photographer appointment, so time becomes care-free.
-If she/he decides to stop off at a store or to sightsee or just go slow, you'll no doubt feel the need to call me, and suddenly you're confronted, "Who were you talking to?"
-And if you're running very late, your stress level might find itself off the hook.
-While the stakeout can go off without a hitch on time, as planned, it often does not.
+Option B: A stakeout/paparazzi-style photoshoot where your photographer will appear paparazzi style in the predetermined spot/time.
+With the stakeout, you might think it's a better surprise.
+Only statistics say otherwise.
+A decent percentage of partners are suspicious both ways; those that don't suspect don't suddenly get suspicious because you're having a photoshoot.
+A downside of the stakeout is your partner doesn't know you have a time-specific photographer appointment, so if your partner decides to stop at a store or to deviate from your day's itinerary, or just go slow, you'll no doubt feel the need to call the photographer and that adds stress.
+Your partner might ask, "Who were you talking to?"
+If you're running very late, your stress level might find itself off the hook.
+While the stakeout can go off without a hitch on time, as planned, there's no guarantee, which is why there's a big cost difference with the two options.

 The choice is entirely yours.
-Most of my clients choose the couples photoshoot, method-A. The stakeout fee is roughly double.
+Most of my clients choose the couples photoshoot.
+The fee for the stakeout is roughly double.

 'nuff said,